 After you have been injured as a result of another’s negligence—usually cases involving a car accident, slip-and-fall, medical malpractice, motorcycle accident, etc.—you may decide to seek compensation for your losses.
 After all, being stuck with thousands of dollars in medical bills and lost wages is never a desirable circumstance.
 If the accident was caused by someone else’s action or inaction, then why should you have to suffer both physically and financially?

 Understandably, the process can seem daunting.
 No person in the industry of helping injury victims pretends that it’s not.
 However, the more educated you are in the process, the less stressful and daunting the process can be.
-This article seeks to explain the steps of a personal injury case—from accident to trial—in the format of a timeline.
+Here, we seek to explain the steps of a personal injury case—from accident to trial—in the format of a timeline.
 Although not all of these steps will apply to all cases, it will be helpful to understand the general order of a personal injury case.